 This process applies to anything you want to do in life.
 I became a builder so this was my plan.
 Your dream may be to become the best doctor or lawyer or fireman or scientist or artist or cook.
 The main thing is the development of a plan to accomplish your dreams.

-The thirmyoldtextbook 600d step is digging the ditches and putting in the apprenticeship time.
+The third step is digging the ditches and putting in the apprenticeship time.
 When I first started in construction, I already knew how to build a house because we had built two houses in my building trade school and I graduated top of my class.
 But guess what?
 The first contractor I worked for put me out in the dirt raking rocks out of the chert ridden soil so we could sew grass seed.
 I was a bit disheartened knowing I could be laying out the walls for the framing crew and at the time I had a hard time swallowing my pride, but now looking back, I realize the value of putting in the work required to get to the good stuff.
 I realize that being the grunt on the job was a right of passage and part of the traditions of the industry.
 Every industry will have these traditions and you grind through this period knowing there is light at the end of that tunnel.

 The fourth step is realizing when you have completed your industry’s traditional period of ditch digging.
 In the construction industry it is around twelve to twenty four months depending on how you progress and the effort you show.
 The trick is to learn your craft quickly alongside ditch digging.
 Impress those who are responsible for advancing you in your field.
 I did this by jumping in and helping out with tasks needed to be done when someone was away for the day.
 Maybe the saw man was sick that day and I offered to take the task for the day.
 Anything to insert my skill into the process early.
 After a few years, I was heading the framing crew and soon moved on to the next step.
 You will want to have a decent understanding of your industry before moving on to the next step.
 Thankfully the construction industry is not rocket science and I was able to advance at a decent pace.